Why would you need CPAP batteries?

 Can CPAP machines run on batteries?

-Buying a CPAP battery also involves a certain level of planning, as you have to make sure that the machine goes along with it.
+Buying a new battery also involves a certain level of planning, as you have to make sure that the machine goes along with it.
 Some batteries also come with an AC/ DC adaptor that you can even take along to foreign countries.
-A CPAP battery will require at least 5 hours of charging and will run for 13 hours under the right conditions.
+It will require at least 5 hours of charging and will run for 13 hours under the right conditions.

 Does insurance cover CPAP battery?